We call our nationally consistent approach to working with children younger than 9 and their families the early childhood approach.

 Usually, you would’ve already discussed your concerns, or your child’s disability, with your doctor, child health nurse, or other health professional.

-You don't need a diagnosis from a medical professional to access support through our early childhood approach.
+Your child doesn't need a diagnosis from a medical professional to access support through our early childhood partners.

 You will hear us use different terms including development concerns, developmental delay or disability.